waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **DIRECTIVE 1: IMMEDIATE DATA MANAGEMENT.** All data management (notepad updates, map markers, tool/agent refinement) is the HIGHEST priority and MUST be performed in the same turn a need is identified.
 Acknowledged lapse in battle, will be more diligent.
 - **DIRECTIVE 2: ACT ON DOCUMENTATION.** A documented lesson that does not result in a behavioral change is a critical failure of the learning loop.
 - **DIRECTIVE 3: ABANDON FAILED HYPOTHESES.** If a strategy fails repeatedly, I must recognize the pattern, document it, and pivot to a new approach.
-- **DIRECTIVE 4: TRUST, BUT REFINE, AGENTS.** I must trust the outputs of my agents.
-If an agent's output seems incorrect, my first assumption should be that my understanding of the game state is flawed.
-If, after verification, the agent is suboptimal, I must refine it immediately.
+- **DIRECTIVE 4: TRUST, BUT REFINE, AGENTS & TOOLS.** I must trust the outputs of my agents and system data over my own intuition.
+If an agent or tool is suboptimal (like `find_path` in Cerulean Cave), I must prioritize refining it.
 - **DIRECTIVE 5: PROACTIVELY AUTOMATE.** Before performing any complex or repetitive task, I must first consider if it can be automated with a new agent or tool.
 - **DIRECTIVE 6: PROACTIVE AGENT USE.** I must leverage existing agents like `puzzle_solver_agent` and `navigation_troubleshooter` when encountering navigational or environmental puzzles, instead of defaulting to manual trial-and-error.

 # II.
-Lessons Learned from Critiques
+Lessons Learned from Critiques & Self-Assessments
-- **Overwatch Critique (Turn 180201):** My most significant failure is not acting upon the information documented in my own notepad.
-My use of map markers is also critically underdeveloped.
+- **Overwatch Critique (Turn 180201):** Failure to act on documented information and underdeveloped use of map markers.
-- **Self-Assessment (Turn 180373):** I identified an opportunity to automate restocking and created the `item_restock_agent` immediately, which was a good adherence to directives.
+- **Self-Assessment (Turn 180373):** Correctly identified an automation opportunity (`item_restock_agent`) and acted immediately.
-- **Confirmation Bias in Tool Debugging (Turns ~177769-177818):** My repeated failures with the `fly_menu_navigator` tool were exacerbated by confirmation bias. **Lesson:** When debugging, I must actively try to *disprove* my own assumptions.
+- **Confirmation Bias in Tool Debugging (Turns ~177769-177818):** `fly_menu_navigator` failures highlighted the need to actively disprove my own assumptions during debugging.
-- **Trust in Agents:** My trust in the `master_battle_agent`'s high-risk strategies is correct.
-The agent's logic is sound, and I must continue to follow it.
+- **Self-Assessment (Turn 181193):** `find_path` tool is unreliable in Cerulean Cave.
+Manual exploration is necessary when automation fails.
+Tile mechanic documentation needs to be more formal.

 # III.
 Game & World Knowledge
 ## A. General Game Mechanics (Verified)